 The “flat loss” option is designed for users with reduced hearing across all frequencies, while the “sloping loss” option is for users with reduced hearing only at higher frequencies.

-As an analog hearing aid and there for lacks any digital sound processing.
-The PRO works best in quieter environments without much background noise, such as in-person and phone conversations.
+As analog hearing aid and therefore lacks any digital sound processing.
+The MD Hearing Aid PRO model works best in quieter environments without much background noise, such as in-person and phone conversations.

 The PRO can block sounds such as traffic and electronic hums, but is less suitable for large gatherings in public settings and sporting events.
 It is not recommended for people with moderate hearing loss.
 A single PRO device weighs 0.8 ounces and has dimensions of 1.38 x 0.25 x 0.50 inches.